3 Your state pension

 Activity 2 Your state pension

-Use this link to access the current position about state pension age, and your state pension forecast.
-Open the link in a new tab or window so that you can easily return to the course.
+Use this link to access you state pension age and your state pension forecast.
+Remember to open the link in a new tab or window so that you can easily return to the course.

 Note down the details.

 Is your forecast state pension more or less than you expected?